erincatto/box2d/docs/loose_ends.md

 ## User Data
-The `b2Fixture`, `b2Body`, and `b2Joint` classes allow you to attach user data as a void pointer.
+The `b2Fixture`, `b2Body`, and `b2Joint` classes allow you to attach user data as a uintptr_t.
 This is handy when you are examining Box2D data structures and you want to determine how they relate to the objects in your game engine.